apmckinlay/natureapp/trees/balfir.md

 Similar species are the **Subalpine Fir** which grows at higher elevations and the **Silver Fir** that is found in Northwest coastal rainforests.

 **Did you know?** Balsam Fir's thick branches provide winter cover for wildlife.
-The seeds, twigs, and bark provide food for mice and squirrels as well as bears and moose.
+The seeds, twigs, and bark provide food for Mice and Squirrels as well as Bears and Moose.

 <!-- generated, do not edit -->
 **See Also:**